stineknutsen/js2-course-assignment/README.md

 ## Description

 This assignment asked to build a functional social media platform for a fictional client.
-I made up a client called thebooks, and made them a platform for readers and authors to connect and share reading and writing experiences.
+I made up a client called thebooks, and made them a platform aimed at readers and authors, where they can connect and share reading and writing experiences.

 ## Pages